 Since mining BTC requires lots of computing power and only the miner that solves the puzzle gets rewarded, Bitcoin miners have created mining pools in order to share the block creation rewards and earn higher amounts of BTC than they would earn had they mined alone.

+What hashing function does bitcoin use?
 The SHA-256 cryptography algorithm is the block hashing algorithm Bitcoin uses for hashing new blocks and running the network.
-This algorithm creates output data hashes which are set to always have 256 digits.
+This algorithm creates output data hash value which is set to always have a fixed size of 256 digits.